skywarth/annals-of-disco/linguistics/literacy/lexicography.md

+# Lexicography

+## Catharsis

+`ka-thar-sis`

+First near modern usage is 1770s.

+The process of releasing strong—and usually repressed— emotions and traumas through an artful activity.
+Activity can be anything really, doesn't necessarily has to be artful, even expressing it by telling it to someone and how it impacted you can also be catharsis.
+Usually it takes forms of theater, music, writing.
+Goal is to achieve spiritual purification/release of strong emotions that are often scarring and may be traumatizing.
+Emotional release.

+Originates from the ancient Greek, around the times of Aristotle.
+Formerly, it meant 'bodily purging' or 'purification' in physical means.
+Later it's meaning has been coined to the psychological term by Aristotle himself.
+It is also used in medicine context to describe evacuation or cleansing of certain material from body, e.g: `Cathartic` drugs are used for increasing bowel movement and accelerate defecation.

+*I want no one to escape.
+But even after admitting this, there is no **catharsis**;...*

+*I had to undergo this suffering, I had to bear this burden for otherwise there would be no **catharsis**.*

 ## Yuppie

 `ya-pee`

 1980s.
 Not much of a origin, recent word that popped out into the usage.
 First printed usage was in 1980 in a Chicago magazine.
 It is the acronym for "young urban professional".